vladpostu/workload-counter/README.md

 ## License

-This project is licensed under the GNU 3 License - see the LICENSE.md file for details
+This project is licensed under the GPL 3 License - see the LICENSE.md file for details